The global non-linear stability of the Kerr-de Sitter family of black holes: Linear stability of the Kerr--de Sitter family

-The proof of the linear stability of the linearized Kerr--de~Sitter family around Schwarz\-schild--de~Sitter space with parameters $b_0$ is now straightforward.
+We now use UEMS, SCP and ESG to establish the linear stability of slowly rotating Kerr--de~Sitter black holes.
+The proof of the linear stability of the linearized Kerr--de~Sitter family around Schwarz\-schild--de~Sitter space with parameters $b_0$ is straightforward; we remind the reader that the linearized initial value problem was discussed in~\S\ref{SubsecHypLin}.
 The form of the linearized gauged Einstein equation we consider uses the operator

 with the gauge 1-form $\Ups$ defined in \eqref{EqKdSInGauge}; recall the definition of $\tdel^*$ from \eqref{EqKeySCPDeltaTilde}.

 \begin{thm} Fix $s>1/2$, and let $\alpha>0$ be small.
 (See Remark~\ref{RmkKeyESGDecay}.)
 Let $(h_0',k_0')\in H^{s+1}(\Sigma_0;S^2 T^*\Sigma_0)\oplus H^s(\Sigma_0;S^2 T^*\Sigma_0)$, be solutions of the linearized constraint equations, linearized around the initial data $(h_{b_0},k_{b_0})$ of Schwarzschild--de~Sitter space $(\Omega,g_{b_0})$, and consider the initial value problem